Find Trade Colleges

 Job Outlook for Statistical Assistants

-In 2016, there was an estimated number of 11,800 jobs in the United States for Statistical Assistant.
+In the United States, there were 11,800 jobs for Statistical Assistant in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Statistical Assistant by 2026.
-There will be an estimated 1,600 positions for Statistical Assistant per year.
+The BLS estimates 1,600 yearly job openings in this field.

 undefined